celo-org/celo-monorepo/SETUP.md

 > and the `postinstall` step which uses it is not automatically run after using `yarn remove`.

-## Deploying the mobile wallet
+## Running the mobile wallet

-To deploy the mobile wallet to your iOS or Android devices see the guide in the [mobile](packages/mobile) directory.
+To build and run the mobile wallet on your iOS or Android devices see the guide in the [mobile](packages/mobile) directory.

 [celo-monorepo]: https://github.com/celo-org/celo-monorepo